apex/apex/docs/env.md

-AWS Lambda does not support environment variables out of the box, so this is a feature provided by Apex.
+Apex now supports the new native AWS Lambda environment variables, which are encrypted via KMS.
 There are several ways to set these variables, let's take a look!

 ## Flag --set

 The `-s, --set` flag allows you to set environment variables which are exposed to the function at runtime.
 For example in Node.js using `process.env.NAME` or in Go using `os.Getenv("NAME")`.
-Behind the scenes this generates a `.env.json` file which is injected into your function's zip file upon deploy.
 You may use this flag multiple times.

 For example suppose you had a Loggly log collector and it needs an API token, you might deploy with: